npinochet/tchsm-libdtc/README.md

 python scripts/create_config.py <addr-node-1>:<p1_node-1>:<p2_node-1> .. <addr-node-n>:<p1_node-n>:<p2_node-n>
 ```

 This will generate n + 2 configuration files, we'll use n + 1 of them.
-First all the nodei.conf files are the nodes configuration and cryptoki.conf is the library configuration file.
+First all the nodei.conf files are the node configuration and cryptoki.conf is the library configuration file.
 Inside the cryptoki.conf file there is a path to the database to be used by the library, change it as you need. (you can also set the ```-cdb``` flag in the script to set the variable.

 There is a built in help in the script, python scripts/create_config.py --help will print it to the stderr.